-The capital is fully subscribed when the partners have promised to bring assets to the company in cash or in kind for an amount equaling the capital.
+The capital is fully subscribed when the shareholders have promised to bring assets to the company in cash or in kind for an amount equalling the capital.
 In the moment of the subscription, at least one quarter of the nominal value of the shares representing contributions in cash must be paid in.
-Payment of the remaining value shall be made in installments upon the decision of the management bodies of the company.
-Shares of contributions in kind must be fully paid in at the moment of subscribing.
-The law does not permit contributions in services.
+Payment of the remaining value shall be made in instalments upon the decision of the management bodies of the company.
+Shares of in kind contributions must be fully paid in at the moment of subscribing.
+The Commercial Law does not permit contributions in services.

 Rights attached to the shares may not be subject to any transfer before registration of the company with the National Registration Center.
 All shares bear the same nominal value.
-The joints stock company may have "ordinary shares" or "privileged shares".
-The latter may also have no voting rights and in any case may not represent more than 49 % of the registered share capital.
+The joints stock company may have "ordinary shares" or "privileged shares" The latter may also have no voting rights and in any case may not represent more than 49% of the registered share capital.

 The Commercial Law provides for the adoption by joint stock companies of a flexible administration system.
-Joint stock companies may choose to adopt either the "monistic" system (with a board of directors/administrators conducting both management and supervising functions) or the "dualistic" system (with board of directors/administrators and supervisory board conducting supervising functions).
+Joint stock companies may choose to adopt either the "one-tier" system (with a board of directors/administrators conducting both management and supervising functions) or the "two-tier" system (with board of directors/administrators and supervisory board conducting supervising functions).